Flunavgt/morse_code_decoder/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-> Description the project.
+# Morse Code Decoder

+> This app will decode any morse code with a Ruby script

 ## Built With

-- Major languages
-- Frameworks
-- Technologies used
+- Ruby

 ## Live Demo (if available)